exercism/x86-64-assembly/concepts/strings/introduction.md

 ; al and cl now have the same value
 ```

-For this same reason, manipulating characters is done by directly transforming the values in those bytes:
+For this same reason, creating or changing characters is done by directly manipulating the values in those bytes:

 ```nasm
 mov al, 'A' ; al now has the value 'A', which is 65 in ASCII